jayantadn/sdv-blueprints-fork/eclipse-sdv-blueprint/multi-vm/README.md

 WSL's internal Netfilter firewall is actively stopping the communication by dropping all packets trying to cross your virtual bridge.

-Running overrides this restriction, forcing WSL to allow the traffic between the VMs.
+Running overrides this restriction, forcing WSL to allow the traffic between the VMs.(need to be done on the WSL terminal not on VMs)

 ```bash
 sudo iptables -A FORWARD -i br0 -o br0 -j ACCEPT